PGorgolewski/Darwin-World/README.md

 For the starters there are some (we are giving this number) starting animals and 0 plants.

+After stopping simulation it is possible to:
+- Show dominant genotype (animals change colors to red)
+- Start observing an animal (animal change color to purple and statistics appear betwwen map and plots)
+- Save stats to .csv file
+- Stop observing

 ## Technology
 * Java 15
 * JavaFX 17